gebmecod/CMSC-198.1/Time Series Analysis.md

 - Dilated Convolutions
 	- enables the network to have a larger receptive field without increasing the number of parameters ([Dilated Convolution - GeeksforGeeks](https://www.geeksforgeeks.org/dilated-convolution/))

+**Recurrent Neural Networks (RNN)**
+- used in sequence modelling.
+- RNN cells contain an internal memory state which acts as a compact summary of past information.